 Check out Instinctive Bite – Grain Free Adult Dry Dog Food Chicken Sweet Potato.
 This dry food is gluten, grain and preservative free.
 The recipe should suit almost any adult dog as it’s designed for dogs of any size.

 It’s important to note that every dog has different needs.
-Each of these 8 points explores the positives and negatives of both types of food.
+Each of the 8 points below explores the positives and negatives of both types of food.

 Remember that your dog’s needs will change over time.
-If you notice a change in activity, lifestyle or as your dog ages refer back to this article for more information.
+If you notice a change in activity, lifestyle or simply the little changes as your dog ages, refer back to this article for more information.
 Check out our other blog posts and most importantly, discuss any concerns with your vet.